 As an extracurricular activity, students in Marching Band receive 0.5 credits for participation, which meets entirely outside of the school day.
 Students in Marching Band receive one-half credit and earn PE credit for their participation.
-The Marching Band season begins with a mini-camp in June, which includes incoming 9th grade students, just after the last day of the school year.
+The Marching Band season begins with a mini-camp, which includes incoming 9th grade students, just after the last day of the school year.
 Band Camp begins in July with daily sessions.
 After school starts in August, the Marching Band rehearses three times each week and performs at all home football games and some away games.
 All participants are required to attend all rehearsals and home football game performances.